Our commitment to safety and high quality service.

-For enquiries about lost property please contact Customer Relations via the following number:
+For enquiries about lost property please contact our lost property team on:

 Telephone 0141 335 3276

-Items left at our stations or on our trains are stored at Glasgow Queen Street station, from where you can collect them.
-We sometimes charge a small fee for returning items to you.
-Regrettably, we cannot send items to you in the post or otherwise.
+Items left at our stations or on our trains are stored at Glasgow Queen Street station, where you can collect them.
+We charge a small fee for returning items to you.
+We cannot send items to you in the post or otherwise.

-Please note that items left at Glasgow Central or Edinburgh Waverley will be stored at these locations.
+Please note that items left at Glasgow Central or Edinburgh Waverley will be stored at these stations.

 We welcome disabled customers and those with restricted mobility who need extra help using our services.
 We support the rail industry Passenger Assist booking system and we are happy to help you book your journey anywhere on the national rail network.

-For more information on requesting assistance, please visit our website or any staffed station.
-In addition we have specialist help lines:
+For more information on requesting assistance, please visit our Accessible Travel webpage or any staffed station.
+In addition we have specialist helplines: